wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-rest-api.md

 Let's get started!

+### Configure the service port with endpoints

+We expect to run our greeter service on port 9090.
+To securely expose the service through Choreo, we must provide the port and other required information to Choreo.
+In Choreo, we expose our services with endpoints.
+You can read more about endpoints in our [endpoint documentation](https://wso2.com/choreo/docs/develop-components/develop-services/develop-a-service/#what-are-endpoints-in-service-components).

+Choreo looks for an endpoints.yaml file inside the `.choreo` directory to configure the endpoint details of a containerized component.
+Place the `.choreo` directory at the root of the Docker build context path.

+In our greeter sample, the endpoints.yaml file is at go/greeter/.choreo/endpoints.yaml.

 ## Step 1: Create a service component from a Dockerfile

 Let's create a containerized service component by following these steps: